 Your submission MUST include the author block, objective, and methods sections of the structured abstract.

 The objective section (for which you may substitute the research question) may not exceed 60 words, and the methods section (which may include brief descriptions of the population and expected results) may not exceed 140 words.

 For the author block, please be complete and accurate for author information.
 If you need to update author information, you may return to the abstract submission site to make the necessary changes.
-The site will be closed to further updates after the new deadline January 8, 2013 (11:59 Central Time).
+The site will be closed to further updates after February 19, 2014 (7:00 p.m., central time).

 Authors MAY postpone entering results and conclusions until after the peer-review process is completed.
-Authors selected for inclusion in the program will need to add the results and conclusions sections by the new deadline January 8, 2013 (11:59 Central Time) if they did not already do so in the initial abstract submission.
+Authors selected for inclusion in the program will need to add the results and conclusions sections by February 19, 2014 (7:00 p.m., central time) if they did not already do so in the initial abstract submission.

 Structured abstracts should NOT contain tables, figures, or bibliographic references.

 Times New Roman, 10-point font, and Symbol font for symbols are the recommended fonts.

 Every year, the MLA Research Section gives out several awards recognizing those paper and poster presenters whose work demonstrates high-quality research.
 All submitters are required to either select a type of research or designate that their presentation is not research.
 Those who select any type of research will be considered for the Research Awards judging process.
 Please check your submission to ensure that you have selected the type of research that best represents your work.
 For help in selecting the type of research, please see the “Inventory of Research Methods for Librarianship and Informatics,” published in the January 2004 issue of the Journal of the Medical Library Association and available on PubMed Central.